ChristianKoplenig/ChristianKoplenig/README.md

 ## Motivation
 I believe in technology aided problem solving.
 I think energy consumption is one of those problems.
-I want to support people in managing resources consciously.
+I want to support people in managing this resources consciously.

 ## Education
 - Bsc. in Environmental System Sciences